SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver10.md

 ### Scene 4 (Henry's suite): Henry was pushed for payment.

-L.bum: I don't wish to press you, Mr. Adams, but if vou could see your way to settling the account it will enable us to bring our books up-to-date.
+M.bum: I don't wish to press you, Mr. Adams, but if vou could see your way to settling the account it will enable us to bring our books up-to-date.

 H.A.: I thought you said there was no hurry.

-L.bum: But it is customary to settle weekly at Bumbles.
+M.bum: But it is customary to settle weekly at Bumbles.
 But naturally, in your case, we were happy to enlengthen it to three weeks.
 If you'll kindly settle the bill, Mr. Adams, we'll detain you no longer.

 N.: At first, Henry was quite uneasy on hearing Lloyd's words.
 The million-note-are desperately wanted to find a hole in the ground.
 That's when he thought about Portia in the morning, and suddenly a beam of light came to his mind - his shares in Hastings' gold mine business!